lgi-devs/lgi/docs/guide.md

 However, wrapped libraries can be using threads, and this can lead to situations that callbacks or signals can be invoked from different threads.
-To avoid corruption which would result from running multiple threads in a single Lua state, LGI implements one internal lock (mutex) which protects access to Lua state.
-LGI automatically locks (i.e. waits on) this lock when performing C->Lua transition (invoking Lua callback or returning from C call) and unlocks it on Lua->C transition (returning from Lua callback or invoking C call).
+To avoid corruption which would result from running multiple threads in a single Lua state, lgi implements one internal lock (mutex) which protects access to Lua state.  lgi automatically locks (i.e. waits on) this lock when performing C->Lua transition (invoking Lua callback or returning from C call) and unlocks it on Lua->C transition (returning from Lua callback or invoking C call).

 In a typical GLib-based application, most of the runtime is spent inside mainloop.
-During this time, LGI lock is unlocked and mainloop can invoke Lua callbacks and signals as needed.
-This means that LGI-based application does not have to worry about synchronization at all.
+During this time, lgi lock is unlocked and mainloop can invoke Lua callbacks and signals as needed.
+This means that lgi-based application does not have to worry about synchronization at all.

 The only situation which needs intervention is when mainloop is not used or a different form of mainloop is used (e.g. Copas scheduler, Qt UI etc).
-In this case, LGI lock is locked almost all the time and callbacks and signals are blocked and cannot be delivered.
+In this case, lgi lock is locked almost all the time and callbacks and signals are blocked and cannot be delivered.
 To cope with this situation, a `lgi.yield()` call exists.
-This call temporarily unlocks the LGI lock, letting other threads to deliver waiting callbacks, and before returning the lock is closed back.
+This call temporarily unlocks the lgi lock, letting other threads to deliver waiting callbacks, and before returning the lock is closed back.
 This allows code which runs foreign, non-GLib style of mainloop to stick `lgi.yield()` calls to some repeatedly invoked place and thus allowing